Célestine Galli-Marié: Career

-She died in Vence, near Nice.
+She died on 22 September 1905, in Vence, France.

 Her voice was described as being of a good timbre, with clear diction and phrasing.
 A high mezzo-soprano voice was at one time referred to as "Galli-Marié".
-Galli-Marié parts are now sometimes sung by sopranos.
+Galli-Marié roles are now sometimes sung by sopranos.

 Family

 Her sisters Irma and Paola were also professional singers.
 Irma created roles in L'amour chanteur in 1864 and in Les bergers in 1865; she toured the US before returning to the Paris Opéra-Comique.
 Paola was prominent in operetta and created roles for Charles Lecocq, appearing a great deal in the US.
 Galli-Marié and Irma sang together in Madeleine at the Théâtre des Bouffes Parisiens in 1869.